 lead to a high drama moment.
 She is described as being woeful in

-She have been seen as a full apparition wandering the hallways,
+She has been seen as a full apparition wandering the hallways,

 and also in several of the bedrooms.